- Pro Video

 "One of the best ways to improve your photography is to use a high-quality lens that is designed in such a way that you can better express your artistic vision."

 May I mention the drawbacks of adding additional lenses to your camera bag without dissuading you from purchasing a new lens?
 I hope so, or I will not be working at B&H much longer.
 (So, whatever you do, when you finish this paragraph, KEEP READING… and buy a new lens!)
 There are two possible negatives to adding to your lens collection.
 The first is: cost.
-More gear, more of your hard-earned money is invested in your photography.
+More gear means that more of your hard-earned money is invested in your photography.
 The second: mass.
 What do I mean?
 You will figure it out when you try to add a lens to a small camera bag that was not designed to accommodate additional stuff or, if your bag had extra room, you might wonder why your shoulder has gotten sorer, quicker.
 Adding lenses (or any other gear) to your bag requires more space and adds weight.
 Luckily, your wallet will be lighter.

 Are you still here?
 Still interested in adding a lens to your bag?
 Whew.
 Good!